AndyA/jsonpath-lifter/README.md

 ### src

-Specify the JSONPath in the input document where this rule will look for values.
+Specify the JSONPath in the input document where this rule will match.
 It can be any valid JSONPath.
 If it matches at multiple points in the source document this rule will be executed once for each match.
+The `src` and `set` directives control the execution of the rule.
+If `src` has no matches the rule will be skipped.
+If `src` is an array each of the paths in it will be tried in turn.
+The rule will execute for all matches.

+Here's a rule that normalises an ID that may be found in `_id`, `ident` or `_uuid`.

 ```javascript
 // Normalise ID: may in in _id, ident or _uuid
 const idNorm = lifter({ src: ["$._id", "$.ident", "$._uuid"], dst: "$.ID" });
 ```

+If all three properties are present the rule will execute three times and `$.ID` will ultimately be set to the value of `$._uuid`.

 When there are multiple matches the effect depends on the settings of `dst` and `mv`.
 By default the last matching value will overwrite any previous values but see [mv](#mv) and [dst](#dst) for ways of gathering multiple values with a single rule.